ewalldo/Italia-Serie-A-Data-and-Data-Analysis/README.md

 As we can see from the table, some teams are awarded more penalties than the others (we will try to answer why in a future analysis), the top place being occupied by Lazio, with the average of almost 1 penalty every two matches, while Udinese wasn't awarded any penalty at all during the 38 matches of the season.

 Now the last and most important one, if we remove these penalties, how much different the table would look like.
 To do that we subtract every penalty goal from matches and recalculate the number of points obtained.
 For example, if a match end it up 1x0 with the goal coming from a penalty kick, we will deduce that goal, becoming now 0x0, and recalculate the points.
 Team 1 will receive 1 instead of 3, while team 2 will receive 1 instead of 0.
-We do that for every match with at least one pnalty.
+We do that for every match with at least one penalty.
 We show both the original table (on the left) and the modified one (on the right).

 <table>
 <tr><th> Original table </th><th> Modified table </th></tr>